Aditya-alchemist/My-Personal-Portfolio-Website/replit.md

 ## Recent Changes

+- July 05, 2025: Migrated to wagmi for professional wallet integration with MetaMask only
+- July 05, 2025: Redesigned navigation bar with professional wallet display (network, balance, address in one bar)
+- July 05, 2025: Simplified wallet options to MetaMask only with proper logo display
 - July 05, 2025: Removed dashboard button and NFT functionality from wallet component
 - July 05, 2025: Created Archive page matching Brittany Chiang's design with project table layout
 - July 05, 2025: Fixed email overlapping issue in contact section with proper text wrapping